hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 1. The first task updates the `apt` cache if it is older than one hour to make sure the following installation task can run with up-to-date package sources.
-2. The second task installs wireguard with `apt` if it is not already installed.
+2. The second task installs WireGuard with `apt` if it is not already installed.
-3. The third task copies the private key of the wireguard server from the source file defined in the Ansible variable `wireguard_private_key_file` to its destination.
-The destination file name is the name of the wireguard network interface with the suffix `.key` in the wireguard configuration directory `/etc/wireguard`.
+3. The third task copies the private key of the WireGuard server from the source file defined in the Ansible variable `wireguard_private_key_file` to its destination.
+The destination file name is the name of the WireGuard network interface with the suffix `.key` in the WireGuard configuration directory `/etc/wireguard`.
-4. The fourth task creates or updates the wireguard configuration from the template `wg.conf.j2`.
-The name of the configuration file is the name of the wireguard network interface with the suffix `.conf` in the wireguard configuration directory `/etc/wireguard`.
+4. The fourth task creates or updates the WireGuard configuration from the template `wg.conf.j2`.
+The name of the configuration file is the name of the WireGuard network interface with the suffix `.conf` in the WireGuard configuration directory `/etc/wireguard`.
-5. The fifth task enables the wireguard VPN server for the network interface.
+5. The fifth task enables the WireGuard VPN server for the network interface.
    It sets the corresponding systemd service to `enabled`.

 The last two tasks create the configuration files for the clients.
-They run only on the host that executes the Ansible playbook and not on the wireguard servers.
+They run only on the host that executes the Ansible playbook and not on the WireGuard servers.
 The first task creates the directory `wireguard-clients` in the directory of the Ansible inventory.
 The second task creates a configuration file in this directory for each client from the template `wg-client.conf.j2`.
-The file name is the name of the wireguard peer with the suffix `.conf`.
+The file name is the name of the WireGuard peer with the suffix `.conf`.

 #### Templates